 Chickenpox is a contagious viral infection.
-It spreads through the air or via contact with the blisters on the affected individual.
+It spreads through the air or via contact with the blisters on an affected individual.
 Even though it is a common condition, complications may occasionally arise.
 Avoiding these should be the main goal of both patient and doctor.
 Therefore, early detection is ideal.
 Knowing the initial signs of chickenpox is the key to catching it early.
-The most well-known symptoms appear about 24 - 48 hours after the first signs.

-Chickenpox may begin with a headache caused by inflammation of the brain.
+Chickenpox may begin with a headache.
 This headache, however, may vary from person to person and may be accompanied by sensitivity to light.
 It usually worsens as the rash appears.
 Toddlers and individuals with low immunity are more prone to severe symptoms such as a headache.
 Sleepiness and confusion can also accompany a headache.
 However, these are all symptoms that should be evaluated.